-KeyTips.
-New in Project 2010, a shortcut which lets you use the keyboard to execute commands.
-Press ALT to display KeyTips over available features in the current view.
+Key Tips.
+A shortcut which lets you use the keyboard to execute commands.
+Press ALT to display Key Tips over available features in the current view.

 Lag.
 A lag is the duration of a dependency.
 In a finish-to-start dependency, it is the time you have to wait after the independent task is finished before the dependent task can start.
 Lag shows as a gap between task bars in the timescale of a Gantt Chart.
 Lag time pushes the dependent task to later in time.